 |Stabilizing existing unpaved roads (not historic roads)*||Sidewalk installation|

 |Unpaved road maintenance (disking, harrowing, plowing, etc.)||Picnic shelter with slab|

 |Decks or Platforms||Borrow pits|

 |Parking lot boundary posts|

 |Well drilling (includes catchment basins)|

 *If the matrix calls for monitoring, long or linear projects are best monitored by doing a walkover before or after the undertaking.

 - Determine if the project area has been surveyed and if archaeological sites exist by contacting the Florida Master Site File.

 If you need to consult DHR or monitor, fill out the appropriate form and send it to Compliance and Review.

 Monitor = Actively observe ground disturbance and, if needed, stop construction and alert DHR.
-Report your results to DHR by sending a Monitoring Results Transmission Form to email@example.com at Compliance and Review.
+Report your results to DHR by sending a Monitoring Results Transmission Form to the Compliance and Review Section at [email protected].
 Only professional archaeologists and land managers who are ARM-Certified (have successfully completed DHR's Archaeological Resource Management Training course) may act as archaeological monitors.
 ARM Monitors shall not collect artifacts but will document them in place with photographs and notes.